pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Pull request checks in GitHub
 ---
 An image showing the status of the checks in a pull request in GitHub.
+The checks are displayed in a table with a status icon next to each check.
+The checks are highlighted with a red rectangle.
 ```
 If any of these checks fail, you will see an error message in your pull request.
 You need to fix the errors before your changes can be merged.